 Akash Thakkar is an economics and Plan II honors senior from Austin, Texas.
-He was named a 2021 Dean’s Distinguished Graduate, one of only 12 liberal arts students honored each year.
 In this Q&A, read more about how his passion for economics research came to be and how he’s implementing it in the real world through a charitable giving app.

 Estefania Rodriguez is a Mellon Engaged Scholar Initiative Fellow from Houston, Texas, who is triple-majoring in journalism, Latin American studies, and international relations and global studies.
-She was named a 2021 Dean’s Distinguished Graduate, one of only 12 liberal arts students honored each year.
 In this Q&A, read more about her research into environmental justice and prison abolition, as well as her deep passion for teaching.

 Celeste Oon is an Asian studies and linguistics senior from San Antonio, Texas.
-She was named a 2021 Dean’s Distinguished Graduate, one of only 12 liberal arts students honored each year.
-In this Q&A, read more about her thesis on Asian transnational fandoms, her advice to other first-generation students and what it was like co-founding […]
+In this Q&A, read more about her thesis on Asian transnational fandoms, her advice to other first-generation students and what it was like co-founding her nonprofit organization.

 A Q&A with Anna Cash, a psychology senior from Austin who is passionate about law and justice.